josbroers/nextjs-skeleton/README.md

 ### 1.3 Installing dependencies

-After successfully installing Node.js run `npm i` to install all the packages and then `npm run dev` to start developing.
+After successfully installing Node.js run `pnpm i` to install all the packages and then `pnpm dev` to start developing all apps.
+To build a specific app run the command inside that folder.

 ### 1.4 TypeScript

 This skeleton uses **TypeScript** out of the box.
-If you don't feel comfortable using it or don't need it, just rename all the files to their JavaScript equivalent (`.js` and `.jsx`) and uninstall TypeScript and all the @types listed in the `package.json`.
+If you don't feel comfortable using it or don't need it, just rename all the files to their JavaScript equivalent (`.js` and `.jsx`) and uninstall TypeScript and all the `@types` listed in the `package.json`.

 ### 1.5 Preact

-Besides TypeScript this skeleton uses **Preact** over React for production builds.
+Besides TypeScript, this skeleton uses **Preact** over React for production builds.
 This results in smaller build and the same developer experience.
 Want to switch back to **React**?
 Simply delete or comment out the code below in `next.config.js` and uninstall the package.